DavidLanders95/NeuralMagFork/docs/user_guide/discretization.rst

 --------------------------

-FIC stores the magnetization at **cell centres** but computes the effective field with the *same* nodal FEM machinery as above.
+FIC stores the magnetization at **cell centres** but computes the effective field with the *same* nodal finite-difference machinery as above.
 The bridge between the two layouts is a pair of mass-lumped :math:`L^2` projections that the form compiler generates from very short symbolic expressions.